hack101/lesson3/README.md

 `curl https://raw.githubusercontent.com/hack101/lesson3/master/setup.sh | sh`

 This downloads the script and runs it on your computer.
 You do not need to do this if you are using your own computer.
+If you downloaded the starter packages, `setup.sh` is already there, and you can simply type `sh setup.sh` to run it.

 As for the packages, we will be using these packages: